NETWAYS/foreman-training/plugins/08_openscap.md

 The Puppet agent prepared a cronjob on your system, get it and execute its content.
 Depending on the number of rules it may take a while.

     # cat /etc/cron.d/foreman_scap_client_cron
-    # /usr/bin/foreman_scap_client 1
+    # /usr/bin/foreman_scap_client ds 1

 The upload to Foreman will happen automatically, currently there is no card for OpenSCAP on the host detail page, so you can access the report via the status by clicking on "Manage all statuses" and then "Compliance".
-Otherwise "Host > Reports" will give you a list of all reports.
+Otherwise "Host > Compliance > Reports" will give you a list of all reports.
 Click on the column "Reported At" to get a simplified overview.
 Choose the action "Full Report" to get the html view generated by OpenSCAP which can be quite slow.

 ### Customize the Policy with a tailor file created with SCAP workbench

 Open SCAP workbench on your laptop, choose the content matching your operatingsystem release and select the choosen profile.
 Press Customize and name the Profile.
 In the new dialog select or unselect checks and click OK.
 Afterwards save the tailor file via "File > Save Customization Only".
-Upload this file to Foreman in the "Hosts > Tailoring Files" dialog and then edit the policy and rerun the Puppet agent and Upload of the report.
+Upload this file to Foreman in the "Hosts > Compliance > Tailoring Files" dialog and then edit the policy and rerun the Puppet agent or Ansible and
+Upload of the report.